lucques/conjin/doc/known_bugs_limitations.md

 # Not yet implemented
-- Option `loginWithoutUserName` is ignored and always set to `true`
+- Option `staticLoginWithoutUserName` is ignored and always set to `true`